Ameer-clk/Application-Testing/README.md

 - **Time-Saving:** Automates the process of ClickJacking testing, saving time for security professionals and developers.

+- *HTTP Response Header Analysis: XSSDetect analyzes HTTP response headers for security indicator.

+- **X-Frame-Options: Ensures content can only be displayed in a frame on the same origin as the page.

+- **Content-Security-Policy: Defines approved sources of content that the browser may load.

 ## Installation

 1. Clone the repository